fevot99/fevot99.github.io/_posts/2026-03-01-applied-data-science-project.md

 #### Overview

-This project focuses on predicting competitive accommodation prices using machine learning models applied to an Airbnb-style listings dataset.
-An accurate price prediction model helps hosts make data-driven pricing decisions aligned with market conditions.
+This project focuses on predicting competitive Airbnb rental prices using ML models applied to an Airbnb listings dataset.
+The price prediction model will help Airbnb hosts make data-driven pricing decisions based on market conditions.

 #### Business Objective

-The primary business objective is to predict listing prices accurately based on a limited but meaningful set of property, host, and location attributes.
-The model is intended to support:
+The business objective is to assist our customer Andreas (Airbnb host) set competitive and profitable rental prices for his properties using machine learning.
+The ML model will predict optimal pricing based on property features, location, host, amenities, and market conditions attributes.
+The ML model can be used for the follow:
 * Competitive pricing strategies for hosts
 * Market benchmarking against similar listings
 * Decision-making for new or underperforming properties

 #### Problem Statement

-Given historical listing data, how can we build a robust predictive model that:
-* Accurately estimates listing prices
-*  Generalizes well across different neighborhoods and room types
-* Balances interpretability and predictive performance
+The problem statement is to develop a ML model that predicts the optimal nightly rental price for Andreas’s Airbnb listings, based on historical Airbnb listng data.
+This will help to maximize occupancy and revenue while remaining competitive in the local market.
+The target variable is “price”, which is the nightly rental rate in USD.

 ## Work Accomplished

-### Data Preparation
-8 key features was selected:
-Numeric features (5)
-Accommodates
-Review scores value
-Number of reviews
-Amenities count
-Minimum nights
-Host is superhost
-Neighbourhood
-Room type

-Data cleaning included:
-a) Handling missing values using median imputation for numeric variables
-b) Encoding categorical variables using one-hot encoding
-c) Removing outliers and ensuring price values were valid and consistent
-d) The final dataset was split into training and testing sets to allow fair evaluation of model performance.

-### Modelling

-Three regression models were developed and evaluated:
-a) Linear Regression
-Served as a baseline model
-Simple and interpretable but limited in capturing non-linear relationships
-b) Random Forest Regression
-Captured non-linear interactions
-More robust than linear regression
-Showed improved accuracy but some variance in predictions
-c) Gradient Boosting Regression
-Built sequentially to correct previous errors
-Strong at modeling complex patterns
-Demonstrated the best overall performance

-Each model was trained using the same feature set and evaluated using identical test data to ensure a fair comparison.

-### Evaluation

-Model Assessment Criteria
-The models were evaluated using:
-a) R² (Coefficient of Determination) – measures how much variance in price is explained
-b) RMSE (Root Mean Squared Error) – measures average prediction error magnitude

-Among the three models:

-Linear Regression underperformed due to its inability to model complex relationships Random Forest improved performance but showed diminishing returns Gradient Boosting achieved the highest R² and lowest RMSE

-Final Model Choice
-Gradient Boosting Regression was selected as the final model because:
-It provided the most accurate price predictions
-It effectively handled non-linear interactions between features It minimized large pricing errors, which is critical for revenue optimization
+#### Data Preparation

+1. Drop unnecessary columns, retain the below 8 selected features and 1 target "price" column
+* a) accommodates      - Number of guests the listing can accommodate
+* b) bedrooms          - Number of bedrooms
+* c) neighbourhood     - Location/area (categorical)
+* d) room_type         - Type of accommodation (categorical)
+* e) review_scores     - Average guest rating
+* f) number_of_reviews - Total review count (social proof)
+* g) amenities_count   - Total number of amenities
+* g) minimum_nights    - Minimum stay requirement

+2. Clean up target “price” column as follow
+* Remove “$” in price column
+* Convert column type from object to numeric
+* Remove 1050 rows with missing price information

+2. Convert feature “host_is_superhost” from Boolean to binary <True=1, False=0>

+3. Missing values for review scores:
+* Fill in 1252 rows for numeric columns with median

+4. Feature Engineering for “amenities” column (object) Values in “amenities” column is a list of items, for example:

+* Count number of amenities items per row (more amenities is better)
+* Create new numeric column “amenities_count” = sum of total number of amenities

+5. Encode categorical features:
+* Fill in missing values (for categorical) with mode
+* Encode Neighbourhood/Area (40 categories)
+* Encode Room type (4 categories)

+6. Verify the processed clean dataset for ML training

+## Modelling

+The Airbnb train dataset is split into 2 partition based on 80/20 (Train/Test) set to allow fair evaluation of model performance.
+In total, 3 different ML model algorithms are trained as follow:

+1. Linear Regression - Classical linear model with feature scaling
+* Simple, interpretable
+* Assume linear relationships
+* Train R²: 0.0452, Test R²: 0.0283, Test RMSE: $977.69

+2. Random Forest Regression - Ensemble of 100 decision trees
+* Construct many independent trees and aggregating predictions
+* Capture non-linear relationships
+* Robust to outliers
+* Train R²: 0.7275, Test R²: 0.4629, Test RMSE: $726.91

+3. Gradient Boosting - Sequential boosting algorithm
+* Sequentially combining weak learners to create a strong predictive model
+* High predictive accuracy
+* Handle complex interactions
+Train R²: 0.9964, Test R²: 0.5386, Test RMSE: $673.74

+## Evaluation

+The models were evaluated using the two metrics below:
+* R² (Coefficient of Determination) – measures how much variance in price is explained
+* RMSE (Root Mean Squared Error) – measures average prediction error magnitude (pricing error in monetary term)

+Gradient Boosting achieved the highest R² and lowest RMSE score of Test R²: 0.5386, Test RMSE: $673.74.

+Gradient Boosting Regression model was selected as the final model as it provided the most accurate price predictions

+#### Gradient Boosting HyperParameter Tuning
+The Gradient Boosting model has very high Train R² score of 0.9964, and lower Test R² score of 0.5386.
+This indicates model overfitting and the below fine tuning was done:
+* Increase the n_estimators (from 100 to 200) to give the model more steps to fix errors
+* Decrease the max_depth (from 8 to 5) so that model capture less noise
+* Lower the learning_rate (from 0.01 to 0.05), to avoid local minima

+Fine Tuned Gradient Boosting model performance improved slightly to 55.58% and will be used for actual price prediction

 ## Recommendation and Analysis

-Business Evaluation
-The final model aligns well with the business objective:
-Predicts prices competitively based on market and property attributes Helps hosts identify under- or over-priced listings Supports data-driven pricing decisions rather than intuition

-Issues That Could Have Been Addressed Earlier
-Limited availability of temporal data (e.g., seasonality, holidays) Lack of demand-side signals such as booking rates Potential neighborhood granularity differences affecting price sensitivity

-Recommendations
-Incorporate time-based features (weekends, peak seasons) Add demand indicators such as availability rates Periodically retrain the model to reflect market changes Provide hosts with price ranges rather than single point estimates
+The below 3 recommended apporach are suggested:

+a) Short Term Approach
+* Consider raising prices on 4 underpriced listings (Outram & Rochor)
+* Consider reducing prices on 1 overpriced listing (Downtown Core)
+* Use ML model as a decision-support tool for new listings

+b) Medium Term Approach
+* Improve features that drive higher predicted prices such as amenities count, review scores, number of reviews
+* Re-run predictions monthly to review

+c) Long Term Approach
+* Collect additional data and train the ML model to predict pricing based on seasonality, events, weekend vs weekday pricing etc

+#### Analysis and Conclusion

+The chosen Gradient Boosting ML model has an R² of 0.5558 and an RMSE of $661.03.
+However, it is noted that the median rental price of the train dataset is only $345.26.
+As RMSE measures the average size of prediction error, this means on average the predictions are off by about $661, based on median listing of $345.
+Thus, the model is still inaccurate and predictions are not usable for pricing decisions.

+One possible explanation for the large RMSE is that there are extreme outliers in the train dataset.
+Upon further study, it is discovered that there are 24  luxury listings with price from $3,000 $13,000 that may be skewing error, based on median of $345.
+The outliers constitute about 1% of total 2600 listing in train dataset.
+The top 1% outliers should be removed as part of future data processing and model training.

 ##  AI Ethics

-Privacy
+#### Privacy
-All personal identifiers were excluded
-Only aggregated, non-sensitive listing information was used
+It is checked that all personal identifiers were excluded and only aggregated, non-sensitive listing information was used.

-Fairness
+#### Fairness
-Location-based features may unintentionally reflect socioeconomic bias Regular audits are needed to ensure pricing recommendations do not unfairly disadvantage certain neighborhoods
+Some features may unintentionally reflect bias.
+It is noted that regular audits are needed to ensure pricing recommendations do not unfairly disadvantage certain listings.

-Accuracy
+#### Accuracy
-Inaccurate predictions can lead to financial loss Continuous monitoring and retraining are required to maintain reliability
+It is noted that inaccurate predictions maybe lead to financial loss, so monitoring and model re-training are required to maintain reliability.

-Accountability
+#### Accountability
-Model outputs should support, not replace, human decision-making Hosts should be informed that predictions are probabilistic, not guarantees
+The predictive model output is to support human decision making.
+The customers are informed that predictions are probabilistic prices, which are not guaranteed.

-Transparency
+#### Transparency
-Gradient Boosting is less interpretable than linear models Feature importance analysis should be shared with stakeholders to explain pricing drivers
+The gradient boosting ML model is less interpretable than linear models.
+We should also analyse the features importance (like location, reviews, amenities etc) with customers to explain the drivers of pricing.

 ## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here.